Updated August 14, 2024

 Virginia

-• VA legislation now allows taxpayers to claim a credit on their individual income tax return for certain taxes paid by a PTE under another state’s substantially similar PTE tax structure for taxable years 2021 through 2025 (unlike the new elective PTE tax that is delayed for the tax year 2021).
+- VA legislation allows taxpayers to claim a credit on their individual income tax return for certain taxes paid by a PTE under another state’s substantially similar PTE tax structure for taxable years 2021 through 2025.
 This new provision of the legislation overrules prior legislation which generally denied a credit for a tax paid to Maryland under the state’s elective pass-through entity tax.
 It does not apply to other entity taxes, such us any non-elective franchise, privilege, business, license, occupation, excise, or unincorporated business taxes.
+A Virginia resident cannot claim a credit for the DC Franchise tax paid.